jackokring/www/README.md

 # Various `.py` (in the Module `phinka` perhaps)

 The `phinka.sh` script launches `phinka.py` as a module to avoid missing module referencing.
-Basically `python -m phinka.phinka "$@"` with arguments
+Basically `python -m phinka "$@"` with arguments

 `phinka.blwz` - a data-compression format using some of the best and adding in (or technically removing) **self-partition mutual information** (a form of information fission).

 `phinka.dx` - calculus tools and other mathemeatical functions.

-`phinka.phinka` - a generic command line interface for all the tools.
-Use `./phinka.sh --version` for example.